-A moderate or major flood event occurring in or near North Bennington in any given year is highly likely, with >75% probability in a year.
+A moderate or major flood event, with the occurrence of fluvial erosion, in or near North Bennington in any given year is highly likely, with >75% probability in a year.

 Table 7 tallies the number of structures by type within the river corridor and special flood hazard area.
 As shown in Table 7, there are 8 structures in the special flood hazard area and 42 in the river corridor recently mapped by VT ANR.
 Therefore, the potential proportion damaged within the village from severe flooding would range from 1-10% with injuries of 1-10%.
 Most services recover in less than seven days, though help for specific property owners may take significantly longer.